opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 addText
 -----------
-.. c:function:: void addText(const Mat& img, const string& text, Point location, CvFont *font)
+.. cpp:function:: void addText(const Mat& img, const string& text, Point location, CvFont *font)

     Creates the font to draw a text on an image.